sigcsets/sigcse_website/about/reports/board.md

     folder: "BoardMinutes/2022-2025/"
     approved:
       - description: "Minutes of a SIGCSE Board meeting"
+        date: 2024-04-24

+      - description: "Minutes of a SIGCSE Board meeting"
         date: 2024-03-20

       - description: "Minutes of a SIGCSE Board meeting"